oddbird/popover-polyfill/README.md

   `aria-expanded` attribute on those elements.
 This _may_ impact mutation observers or frameworks which do DOM diffing, or it may interfere with other code which sets `aria-expanded` on elements.

+- The polyfill uses `adoptedStyleSheets` to inject CSS onto the page (and each Shadow DOM).
+If it can't use that it'll generate a `<style>` tag instead.
+This means you may see a `<style>` tag you didn't put there, and this _may_ impact mutation observers or frameworks.

+  - For browsers which don't support `adoptedStyleSheets` on Shadow Roots, if you are building a ShadowRoot by setting `.innerHTML`, you'll remove the StyleSheet.
+Either polyfill `adoptedStyleSheets` or call `injectStyles(myShadow)` to add the styles back in.

+  - Similarly, if you're using Declarative ShadowDOM or otherwise creating a shadow root without calling `attachShadow`/`attachInternals`, then the polyfill won't inject the styles (because it can't reference the `shadowRoot`).
+You'll need to manually inject the styles yourself with `injectStyles(myShadow)`.

 ## Contributing